How to Write a College Resume

 - Brainstorm everything you've accomplished.
 Take time to think about your accomplishments over your high school years.
 Ask your parents and your counselor to help with brainstorming.

 - List everything that makes you most stand out besides grades and scores.
 That includes awards, leadership roles, community service, special talents or hobbies, jobs, projects you led, and so on.
-Now, with the coronavirus pandemic, you can add ways you used the time under quarantine to continue learning, developing a skill, contributing to your community or other activities.

 How to Make a Resume for College Stand Out